ClickCease

 • Mesh Erosion

 Our team works to protect the people from medical device companies like C.R.
 Bard, Covidien, LifeCell, and Atrium Medical Corp.
-Contact KBA Attorneys to learn how you could get compensation for your hernia mesh
+Contact KBD Attorneys to learn how you could get compensation for your hernia mesh

 What are the Allegations?